 Division of Traffic Operations policy requires a paved Maintenance Vehicle Pullout (MVP) to be provided at a location for maintenance and operations personnel to access controller cabinets.
 The MVP should be placed upstream or next to controller cabinets.
 The MVP and the controller cabinets should be placed on the same side of the entrance ramp.
 At loop entrance ramps, locate the MVP to the inside of the loop ramp.
 A paved walkway should be provided between the MVP and the controller cabinets.
-See RMDM Section 2.4 controller cabinet for placement.
+See RMDM Section 2.4 for controller cabinet placement.
 See Topic 309, Clearances, for placement guidance of fixed objects such as controller cabinets.
-Refer to HDM Index 107.2 and the Standard Plans for the layout and pavement structure section details of an MVP.
 See the RMDM for exception procedures to this policy.